placeholdrteam/Overview/README.md

 ## What this repo is for

 The purpose of this repo is for planning and vision ideas.

+This is also where we keep the main project board.

 * **If you have an idea**
   > Create an issue, with an enhancement tag, and perhaps an ideal release version to be included in.
 Also, assign it to the approriate person, project, and perhaps milestone *if you are using that process*